Ulva lactuca Linnaeus

 Common names: Sea Lettuce.
 Glasán (Irish).

-Description: Thallus sheet-like, light green, rather delicate thd translucent, to 250 mm long.
+Description: Thallus sheet-like, light green, rather delicate and translucent, to 250 mm long.
 Persists throughout the year.

-Key characteristics: light green colour and translucent thallus; however, this and other species of Ulva in the NE Atlantic require expert identification, and even then there is much dispute as to the status of the various species that have been reported including U. rigida, U. gigantea, U. scandinavica, and U. armoricana.
+Key characteristics: light green colour and translucent thallus; however, this and other species of Ulva in the NE Atlantic require expert identification, and even then there is much dispute as to the status of the various species that have been reported from various areas of the NE Atlantic including U. rigida, U. gigantea, U. scandinavica, and U. armoricana.

 Brent Geese eating Ulva at Silver Strand Galway Bay © M.D.
 Guiry